Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 एकं च सर्वमात्मानमीक्षते ज्ञानचक्षुषा

-samyag vijñānavān yogī svātman-eva akhila sthitam .
+samyag vijñānavān yogī svātman-eva akhilaṃ sthitam .

-eka ca sarvamātmānam īkśate jñānacakuā ..
+ekaṃ ca sarvamātmānam īkśate jñānacakṣuṣā ..
 47..

-The yogi who is samyag vijñānavān (i.e. has realized Himself as the infinite Self, beyond all doubts), sees the entire (appearance of) driśya prapancham in Himself as Himself.
-Thus, He views the phenomenal world (of appearance), with eye of wisdom (jñānacakuā).
+The yogi who is samyag vijñānavān (i.e., has realized Himself as the infinite Self, beyond all doubts), sees the entire (appearance of) dśya prapañcam in Himself as Himself (svātmany eva akhila sthitam).
+Thus, He views the phenomenal world (of appearance) with the eye of wisdom (jñānacakṣuṣā).

 आत्मैवेदं जगत्सर्वमात्मनोऽन्यन्न विद्यते ।